Nehru Trophy Boat Race

 The Nehru Trophy Boat Race is an annual vallam kali held in the Punnamada Lake near Alappuzha, Kerala, India.
 Vallam Kali or Vallamkaliy literally means boat play/game, but can be translated to boat race in English.
 The most popular event of the race is the competition of Chundan Vallams (snake boats).
 Hence the race is also known as Snake Boat Race in English.
 Other categories of boats which participate in various events of the race are Churulan Vallam, Iruttukuthy Vallam, Odi Vallam, Veppu Vallam (Vaipu Vallam), Vadakkanody Vallam and Kochu Vallam.

 History

-This Boat race has its origin in the Kerala district Alappuzha and was inaugurated in 1952 by Prime Minister Jawaharlal Nehru.
+This boat race has its origin in the Kerala district Alappuzha and was inaugurated in 1952 by Prime Minister Jawaharlal Nehru.
 The winner was awarded a trophy in the name of Jawaharlal Nehru.

-In 2019, Nehru Trophy Boat Race was also made a part of the newly constituted CBL - Champions Boat League and Star Sports Network become its television broadcasting partner.
+In 2019, Nehru Trophy Boat Race was also made a part of the newly constituted CBL - Champions Boat League and Star Sports Network became its television broadcasting partner.

 The 2020 and 2021 seasons of the league were dropped due to the COVID-19 pandemic.

+In 2024 the edition was postponed due to Wayanad landslides and held on September 28.

 Winners

+As a Club United Boat club Kainakary(UBC Kainakary) won the most number of trophies in Nehru Trophy boat Race With 2 hattrick.